usrrname/invoicer/README.md

 # Invoicer

-A TypeScript-based command-line tool that converts markdown invoice files into PDF documents.
+A TypeScript-based CLI that converts markdown invoice files into PDF documents.

-## Features

-- Parse invoice data from markdown files
-- Generate professional PDF invoices
-- Simple command-line interface
-- Type-safe implementation with TypeScript

 ## Installation